ELowry/StadiaIcons/pages/translation.md

 		},
 		"installPrompt":
 		{
-			"prompt": "Create a shortcut on your device."
+			"prompt": "Create a shortcut on your device.", "warningTitle": "WARNING",
+			"warning1": "Unfortunately the icons for this game is not yet available.", "warning2": "You can still install the shortcut, but it will have a default icon for the time being.", "warningButton": "I Understand",
+			"toggle": "{0}Switch Style"
 		},
 		"popupPrompt":
 		{